Wedding bells a casualty of massive Yosemite blaze

 Proprietors had been counting on a healthy summer season to carry them through the slow winter months, particularly after an outbreak of the potentially deadly rodent-borne hantavirus scared off tourists last year.

-Park spokeswoman Kari Cobb said the inferno had burned 6 percent of the landmark's 748,000 acres (302,705 hectares) and forced the closure of 4 of 13 campgrounds.
+Park spokeswoman Kari Cobb said the inferno had burned 6 percent of the landmark's 748,000 acres and forced the closure of 4 of 13 campgrounds.

 Some 4 million people visit Yosemite each year, with most going during the peak months of June through August.
 Some 620,000 normally visit the park in August alone, but due to the fire, attendance has dropped.